Nikola Topić: National team career

 In August 2021, Topić was a member of the Serbian under-16 national team that participated at the FIBA U16 European Challengers in Novi Sad, Serbia.
-He played only one game, recording 17 points, 8 rebounds, and 5 assists in a 83–52 win over the Czech Republic.
+He played only one game, recording 17 points, 8 rebounds and 5 assists in an 83–52 win over the Czech Republic.
+He represented the Serbian national team in his debut on 16 August 2023 where Serbia played a friendly match against Puerto Rico.